 - DWI: there can be peripherally restricted diffusion; the center of the lesion, although high on T2 and low on T1, does not have increased restriction on DWI (c.f. cerebral abscess), nor does it demonstrate absent signal on DWI as one would expect from a cyst; this is due to increase in extracellular water in the region of demyelination

-Magnetisation transfer may help distinguish ADEM from MS, in that normal-appearing brain (on T2-weighted images) has normal magnetisation transfer ratio (MTR) and normal diffusivity, whereas in MS both measurements are significantly decreased 3.
+Magnetisation transfer may help distinguish ADEM from multiple sclerosis, in that normal-appearing brain (on T2-weighted images) has normal magnetisation transfer ratio and normal diffusivity, whereas in multiple sclerosis both measurements are significantly decreased 3.

 Treatment and prognosis